-Psychologist Laura Carstensen and her colleagues write: “As people age and time horizons grow short, people invest in what is most important, typically meaningful relationships, and derive increasingly greater satisfaction from these investments.”
-In line with this observation, research suggests that even online connections can lower the risk of depression in retired people by as much as 1/3 compared to those who do not go online.
+Psychologist Laura Carstensen and her colleagues write, “As people age and time horizons grow short, people invest in what is most important, typically meaningful relationships, and derive increasingly greater satisfaction from these investments.”
+In line with this observation, research suggests that even online connections can lower the risk of depression in retired people by as much as one-third compared to those who do not go online.

 What you can do: Cultivate relationships that matter.
 Send cards and emails, make calls, and arrange get-togethers.
 Join one social media site.

 4. Volunteering is a pathway to happiness for many older adults.

 People like to feel useful.
 That’s why 2-3 hours per week of volunteering can bring a host of happiness and health benefits in its wake (more than 2-3 hours/week has no additional benefit).
 After examining 73 studies on aging, researchers concluded that volunteering was associated with a lower risk of depression and a higher feeling of well-being among people 50 and older.
 They also found health benefits such as greater longevity and better overall health.
 People who volunteer also developed new relationships, itself a predictor of happiness in older-aged people (see #3 above).

 What you can do: Decide on a type of volunteering that fits your personality and values.
 If you dread your volunteer work, you’ve made the wrong choice.
 Choose again!
 If you don’t want a volunteer job, think about friends or family who could benefit from your regular help or attention.
 Or, if you love your profession, just keep working.